 HID – High Intensity Diode Lighting

 High Intensity Diode lights are the main lights used by growers.
-This is because they produce the most useable light for plants and therefore produce the highest yield/m3 and fastest growth rates.
+This is because they produce the most useable light for plants and therefore produce the highest yield/m2 and fastest growth rates.
 They have also been around for a long time so growers are comfortable with them.

 HID Grow Lights come in two different varieties of bulb: HPS and MH.
 Most growers who use HID lighting will use HPS and MH bulbs in their grow room and change the type of bulb depending on the stage their plants are at in the growth cycle.

 HPS (High Pressure Sodium) bulbs emit a wave length that is best for plants when they are in their flowering cycle.
-HPS bulbs are generally used when growers are ready for their plants to start flowering as the will create the largest and most dense flowers.
+HPS bulbs are generally used when growers are ready for their plants to start flowering as they will create the largest and most dense flowers.

 MH (Metal Halide) bulbs emit a wave length best suited to plants in their vegetative cycle when the grower wants the plants focused on growing more leaves, branches, and root systems.
 MH bulbs will grow the body and foliage of a plant faster than an equivalent HPS bulb.
 Growers will generally use MH bulbs early in their plants’ growing cycle and then change to a HPS bulb when they tell their plants to begin the flowering process.

 While HID lights have a number of benefits, they do have some draw-backs.
 They are big electricity users and will cost more to run than LED of CFL lights.
 Also, they create a lot of heat so it is important to have good ventilation and extraction systems in place.
 HID bulbs also degrade over time and should be replaced every 3-5 grows.
 Because HID lights are so powerful, a separate lighting ballast is required to power the bulbs.

 HID lighting systems are the choice for most professional hydroponic and indoor growers, and a great option for hobby growers as well.